-Prior to the completion of this offering, we will adopt a code of business conduct and ethics that applies to all of our employees, officers and directors, including those officers responsible for financial reporting.
+We have adopted a code of business conduct and ethics that applies to all of our employees, officers and directors, including those officers responsible for financial reporting.
 Upon the completion of this offering, our code of business conduct and ethics will be available on our website, which is located at www.voyagertherapeutics.com.
 We intend to disclose any amendments to the code, or any waivers of its requirements, on our website, or in a current report on Form 8-K as may be required by law or the listing standards of The NASDAQ Stock Market.